HariSeldon86/gitmanager/README.md

 - **Lightweight**: Written in C for speed and portability, with no external runtime dependencies beyond Git.

 ## Installation
+### Option 1: Download Binaries
+Download the pre-compiled executable for your OS from the [Releases Page](https://github.com/HariSeldon86/gitmanager/releases).

+### Option 2: Manual Compilation
-1. Compile the source code:
+1. Compile the source code (e.g. for Windows):
    ```bash
    gcc gitmanager.c -o gitmanager.exe
    ```